xinyuwang-nus/WanderHub/README.md

 - **Engagement**: Keeps users visually engaged while exploring trip options.
 - **Integration**: Fetches images dynamically for destinations in the `ViewTrip` module to create a more engaging user experience.

+# **Backend Modularization**

+The backend of the WanderHub application has been designed using a modular architecture to ensure better maintainability, scalability, and reusability of code.
+Below is an explanation of the modularization of the backend.

+---

+## **1. `api.js`**
+- **Purpose**: Manages API endpoints for backend services.
+- **Responsibilities**:
+  - Defines all route handlers for user requests.
+  - Acts as the controller for various API functionalities such as trips, blogs, and user management.
+- **Benefits**:
+  - Centralizes route logic, simplifying debugging and management.

+---

+## **2. `gpt.js`**
+- **Purpose**: Integrates OpenAI's GPT API for generating AI-driven travel itineraries.
+- **Responsibilities**:
+  - Handles communication with the OpenAI API.
+  - Processes user inputs and returns AI-generated results (e.g., personalized trip plans).
+- **Benefits**:
+  - Encapsulates AI-related logic, making it reusable and easy to test.

+---

+## **3. `mongodb.js`**
+- **Purpose**: Manages MongoDB database connections and operations.
+- **Responsibilities**:
+  - Establishes a connection to the MongoDB instance.
+  - Provides helper functions to perform CRUD operations on collections like `users`, `trips`, and `blogs`.
+- **Benefits**:
+  - Ensures a clear and consistent approach to database interactions.
+  - Allows seamless switching between different database configurations if needed.

+---

+## **4. `prompt.js`**
+- **Purpose**: Stores reusable prompts for the OpenAI API.
+- **Responsibilities**:
+  - Centralizes static prompt templates used for generating AI responses.
+  - Simplifies updates to the prompt structure without affecting other files.
+- **Benefits**:
+  - Provides a single source of truth for all prompt-related configurations.

+---

+## **5. `server.js`**
+- **Purpose**: The main entry point for the backend application.
+- **Responsibilities**:
+  - Initializes the Express app and sets up the server.
+  - Configures middlewares, including JSON parsing and CORS.
+  - Integrates routes, database connections, and third-party APIs.
+- **Benefits**:
+  - Serves as the central hub for application initialization.
+  - Ensures all configurations and setups are organized in one place.

+---

+## **Advantages of Modularization**
+- **Scalability**: Independent modules allow the backend to scale effortlessly with additional features.
+- **Maintainability**: The clear separation of concerns simplifies debugging and updates.
+- **Reusability**: Encapsulated logic can be reused across different parts of the application.
+- **Collaboration**: Promotes teamwork by enabling multiple developers to work on distinct modules.

+By adopting this modularized structure, the backend of WanderHub is well-prepared for future enhancements and ensures clean, efficient, and maintainable code.

 ---
 # WanderHub frontend